elliohow/fMRI_ROI_Analysis_Tool/docs/folder_structure.rst

 | │   │       └── ...
 (NIFTI-GZ files used to create the files in the 'Brain_images' folder)
 | │   │
 | │   ├── Raw_results
 | │   │   └── ...
-(JSON files containing non-summarised results for every ROI.
-Used to create histogram plots.)
+(JSON files containing non-summarised results for every ROI)
 | │   │
 | │   └── Summarised_results
 | │       ├── Participant_averaged_results